top of page

 About

-As a young woman of color, Zoe Sivak advocates for diverse stories and characters in historical fiction.
-In her writing, she strives to explore famous male figures through the lens of the women beside them–women who could have existed, even if history left them behind.
+Zoe Sivak advocates for the restoration of diverse stories and characters to historical fiction.
+In her writing, she strives to explore famous male figures through the lens of the women beside them—women who could have existed, even if history left them behind.

 Stained%2520House_edited_edited.png